Sierra Fría: Geography

+Climate

+Much of the surrounding area is a subtropical highland climate with heavy thunderstorms and rainfall common during the summer months and snowfall is rare, occurring once per year.

 Flora and fauna

 Higher elevations of the range are covered in pine–oak woodland, with pines and/or oaks as the dominant trees, with manzanillo (Arbutus spp.) and juniper.
 Areas that have been logged are covered in thickets of manzanillo, and montane grasslands occur on canyon slopes.
 Matorral (dry shrubland) surrounds the Sierra at lower elevations.

 The area is rich in wildlife.
 Native mammals include white-tailed deer (Odocoileus virginianus), puma (Puma concolor), collared peccary (Dicotyles tajacu), ringtail (Bassariscus astutus), and gray fox (Urocyon cinereoargenteus).

 109 species of birds have been recorded in the range, of which 67% are year-round residents and 33% are winter visitors.
-These include the golden eagle (Aquila chrysaetos) peregrine falcon (Falco peregrinus) Harris's hawk (Parabuteo unicinctus), Mexican spotted owl (Strix occidentalis lucida), great horned owl (Bubo virginianus), eared quetzal (Euptilotis neoxenus), Montezuma quail (Cyrtonyx montezumae), lesser scaup (Aythya affinis), and northern pintail (Anas acuta).
+These include the golden eagle (Aquila chrysaetos), peregrine falcon (Falco peregrinus), Harris's hawk (Parabuteo unicinctus), Mexican spotted owl (Strix occidentalis lucida), great horned owl (Bubo virginianus), eared quetzal (Euptilotis neoxenus), Montezuma quail (Cyrtonyx montezumae), lesser scaup (Aythya affinis), and northern pintail (Anas acuta).
 The Sierra is designated and Important Bird Area.